BachacoVE/formacion-bachaco/capitulo_iv_serializacion_de_datos_y_datos_del_modulo.md

 Debido a que el ID Completo es obligatorio que sea único, el nombre del módulo sirve como namespace para los identificadores.
 Esto significa que el mismo identificador puede repetirse en diferentes módulos, y no tenemos que preocuparnos por identificadores en nuestro módulo que colicionen con identificadores en otros módulos.

-Since	only	the	Complete	ID 	is	required	to	be	unique,	the	module	name	ends	up	acting	as	a namespace	for	identifiers.
-This	means	that	the	same	named	identifier	can	be	repeated	in different	modules,	and	we	don’t	need	to	worry	about	identifiers	in	our	module	colliding with	identifiers	in	other	modules.

 ![151_1](/images/Odoo Development Essentials - Daniel Reis-151_1.jpg)

 At	the	top	of	the	list,	you	can	see	the	`todo_app.action_todo_task`	ID.
 This	is	the	menu action	we	created	for	the	module,	which	is	also	referenced	in	the	corresponding	menu item.
 By	clicking	on	it,	you	can	open	a	form	with	its	details:	the	`action_todo_task`	in	the `todo_app`	module	maps	to	a	specific	record	ID	in	the	`ir.actions.act_window`	model.